This post may contain affiliate links. Please see our privacy policy for details.

 Can I substitute something else for the andouille sausage?

-Traditionally red beans and rice is prepared with spicy andouille sausage but you can substitute any sausage (such as kielbasa) to your liking.
+Traditionally red beans and rice is prepared with spicy andouille sausage but kielbasa is also a solid option.

 How spicy is red beans and rice?